tableflip/async-each-series-throttle/README.md

 // Number in ms to throttle calls to iteratee const wait = 1000

-// Called only once every ~1000ms at minimum const iteratee = (item, cb) => {
+// Called only once every ~1000ms at maximum const iteratee = (item, cb) => {
   // Do some async work and callback when done
   //